rockscript/rockscript/rockscript/src/main/resources/webfiles/docs/why-and-when.md

 * [Uber Cadence](https://github.com/uber/cadence)
 * [Netflix conductor](https://github.com/Netflix/conductor)

-All these alternatives are based on tasks, which are similar to our activities.
+All these alternatives are based on activities, which are similar to our service functions.
 But there is an important difference related to coding the execution flow between these activities.
 In RockScript, the control flow is defined in the script itself.
 This means constructs like `if (condition) {...} else {...}`, `for (loop) {...}` and blocks implying sequential execution.
-The script, written in JavaScript syntax contains the activity invocations as well as the control flow logic between the activities.
+The script, written in JavaScript syntax contains the service function invocations as well as the control flow logic between the functions.

 In AWS Step Functions and Uber Cadence the logic between the activities has to be implemented in the form of callbacks.
 Each time an activity is finished, those engines will call out to a workflow callback that has to calculate the next activity.
 So in these solutions you don't have an overview.
 While you can code that logic in any language as well, you have to cut up your code in pieces.
 This way it's harder to see the overview of how tasks are connected and what transformation logic is done inbetween.
+``
 Other similar alternative technologies are
 [Microsoft logic apps](https://azure.microsoft.com/en-us/services/logic-apps/),
 BPM and workflow.